 Daily API request limits — the free tier’s 100 daily API requests is tight for agent workflows.
 Each tool call consumes a request, so an agent checking domains, reviewing analytics, and sending emails can hit this limit quickly.
 Even the Hobby tier (1,000/day) may feel constraining for power users.

 Cursor free plan tool limit — Cursor’s free plan supports a maximum of 40 active tools from a single connector.
-With 34+ tools, MailerSend nearly maxes this out.
-Users on Cursor Free may need to selectively disable tools to avoid the “Exceeding total tools limit” warning.
+With 38 tools, MailerSend now effectively fills this ceiling (2 tools of headroom).
+Users on Cursor Free will very likely need to selectively disable tools to avoid the “Exceeding total tools limit” warning.
+Community friction around this limit persists with no announced increase from Cursor.

 ChatGPT requires paid plan — MCP support in ChatGPT is restricted to Pro and Plus plans.
 Team plans aren’t yet supported.